 Teen Drugged Driving: A Community Awareness Activity Toolkit (PDF)

 This toolkit provides coalitions, prevention groups and parent organizations with: the facts on the dangers and extent of teen and young adult drugged driving; parent and community activities for effective prevention; resources to further assist in prevention activates.

-Successful substance-abuse prevention programs, combined with public education and penalties for those who fail to comply with the law, will continue to receive support in the effort to reduce the public safety threat of drugged driving.
+Successful substance-use disorder prevention programs, combined with public education and penalties for those who fail to comply with the law, will continue to receive support in the effort to reduce the public safety threat of drugged driving.
 Here are some programs from our Federal partners:

 - The Drug Evaluation and Classification program (DEC) (Department of Transportation) – A program that aids State and local jurisdictions in detecting and arresting drugged drivers and provides training to prosecutors and judges in the prosecution of drugged drivers.

 - Drug-Free Communities Support program (DFC) – Funding hundreds of coalitions around the country, the DFC program helps communities identify and respond to local substance abuse issues.